SciPost/SciPost/README.md

 ```

 ### Create and run migrations
-Now that everything is setup, we can setup the datastructures.
+Now that everything is setup, we can set up the datastructures.
 ```shell
 (scipostenv) $ ./manage.py migrate
 ```

 ### Create a superuser
-In order to use the admin site, you'll need a superuser.
+In order to use the admin site, you'll need a superuser account.
 ```shell
 (scipostenv) $ ./manage.py createsuperuser
 ```

 ### Create groups and permissions
-Groups and their respective permissions are created using the management command.
+Groups and their respective permissions are set using the management command.

 ```shell
 (scipostenv) $ ./manage.py add_groups_and_permissions